Sing the Sorrow

 Sing the Sorrow is the sixth studio album by American rock band AFI.
 Recorded at Cello Studios in Los Angeles, California between 2002 and 2003, the album was produced by Jerry Finn and Butch Vig.
+It was the band's final release under the Nitro Records label.

-Sing the Sorrow received positive reviews from music critics, who praised its melodies and musicianship, as well as its mature sound in comparison to the band's previous material.
+Sing the Sorrow received acclaim from music critics, who praised its melodies and musicianship, as well as its mature sound in comparison to the band's previous material.
 The album sold 96,000 copies in its first week of release in the United States, reaching number 5 on the Billboard 200, and also charted in Canada and the United Kingdom.
-It has since been certified Platinum by the Recording Industry Association of America (RIAA), as well as being certified Platinum in Canada.
+It has since been certified Platinum by both the Recording Industry Association of America (RIAA) and Music Canada.
 The album was supported by three singles: "Girl's Not Grey", "The Leaving Song Pt.
 II" and "Silver and Cold", which have since successfully charted within the Alternative Songs and Rock Songs charts.

 Music and lyrics

 Musically, Sing the Sorrow is a departure from the hardcore punk and horror punk genres featured in the band's previous material.
 The album features elements of hardcore punk, post-hardcore, alternative rock, gothic rock, and emo.
 More experimental than previous AFI albums, Sing the Sorrow includes instruments other than guitar, bass and drums, such as piano and strings.
-Lyrically, the album is darker and more poetic than the band's previous material.
 The opening track features some electronic programming from Jade Puget.
-A hidden song is included, which leads into a spoken word poem accompanied by piano keys and distorted synth sounds.
+A hidden track consists of a spoken word poem (accompanied by piano keys and distorted synth sounds) and the closing song "This Time Imperfect".

 Artwork and liner notes

 Sing the Sorrow was released with three different covers, featuring different colors for the text, logo, and iconography.
 The colors were red, silver and black.
 The original cover features red artwork.
-Several of the first pressings in the United States and United Kingdom featured the silver cover, but the pressings are now rare and out of print, although the digital version of Sing the Sorrow among iTunes still features the silver artwork.
-The black cover was solely available at performing shows within the United States tour following the album's release, and through the official fan club's online store as well.
-The black cover is now rare and out of print, with only 2,500 copies in circulation.

-International versions of the album use different artwork on the album label.
-Often contain a picture of an inverted octopus whilst other contain a foraminifer or a dead bird.
-All of the pictures are taken from the book Animals by Jim Harter.
-Some versions, including the Ukrainian edition, feature no artwork on the album label, and have inconsistent cover artwork from other versions.
+Several of the first pressings in the United States and United Kingdom featured the silver cover.
+While the silver pressings are now rare and out of print, the digital version of Sing the Sorrow among iTunes still features the silver artwork.
+The black cover was exclusively available at shows on the U.S. album release tour and the band's official fan club online store.
+International versions of the album use different artwork on the album label, often containing a picture of an inverted octopus whilst others contain a foraminifer or a dead bird.
+The animal pictures are taken from the book Animals by Jim Harter.